Primary Reading

 There are many ways to successfully teach reading at primary school level, but it can be a challenging task to achieve on your own!

-Our reading program for kids includes thousands of research-based reading development activities to level up your child’s skills in a fantastically fun way!
+Our reading & writing program for kids includes thousands of research-based reading development activities to level up your child’s skills in a fantastically fun way!
 It uses gamification to ensure children remain engaged, focused, and entertained as they develop key reading and writing skills.

 Our award-winning content has been created by experienced educators, who have focused on the art and science of teaching primary reading to help children develop their literacy skills, from word games about listening comprehension, to interactive lessons about reading & language comprehension, to challenges on text structure.